vitaviva/fragivity/README.md

 <img src="app/src/main/res/drawable-v24/ic_launcher.png" width=150 align=right>

+Fragivity is a library used to build APP with "Single Activity + Multi-Fragments" Architecture

-- **More reasonable Lifecycle：** Lifecycle is consistent with Activity when screen changed
+- **Reasonable Lifecycle：** Lifecycle is consistent with Activity when screen changed
 - **Multiple LaunchModes：** Supports multiple modes, such as Standard, SingleTop and SingleTask
 - **Transition animation：** Supports Transition or SharedElement animation when switching screens
 - **Efficient communication：** Simple and direct communication based on callback